hartleyblakey/raytracer/README.md

   - Initializes the raytracer and wgpu resources

 - `gpu.rs`:
-  - Contians helper functions and structs for opening the window and working with wgpu
+  - Contains helper functions and structs for opening the window and working with wgpu

 - `input.rs`:
   - Implements a simple camera controller